Peddapalli district

 Pedapalli district is a district located in the northern region of the Indian state of Telangana.
 Its administrative headquarters is at Peddapalli and Commissionerate is at Ramagundam.
 The district shares boundaries with Mancherial, Karimnagar, Jagtial and Jayashankar Bhupalpally districts.
 This district covers Ramagundam city which is situated in the Godavari valley coalfields and has one of the India's largest thermal power stations in south region under NTPC.
 Mostly industries are connected with Godavarikhani - NTPC - Ramagundam.

+History

+Peddapalli district was created out of Karimnagar district in 2016 during the general reorganization of districts in Telangana.

 Geography

 The district is spread over an area of 2236 km2.